 Drug Importation has been a longtime coming.
 The law that developed a framework for importation of prescription drugs originally became effective in January 2012 but over 7 years later, not much has been done.
-In September 2018, Vermont passed a bill SB175 (read our article on it here) which had specific challenges: DSCSA compliance, Diversion, Manufacturer tactics, Politics, Quality concerns, Relabeling costs, just to name a few.
+In September 2018, Vermont passed bill SB175 which had specific challenges: DSCSA compliance, diversion, manufacturer tactics, politics, quality concerns, relabeling costs, just to name a few.

 Pathway 2 has limited viability because:

-- Manufacturers already have complete control over their market pricing in Canada versus US;
+- Manufacturers already have complete control over their market pricing in Canada versus the U.S.

-The commercial considerations, i.e. manufacturer contracts limiting product for resale, are crucial as that will significantly hinder access to the product which will be imported.
+The commercial considerations, i.e. manufacturer contracts limiting product for resale, are crucial as they will significantly hinder access to the product which will be imported.

-Five Rivers RX has first-hand experience on how a state agency, in conjunction with Canadian and American entities, have begun to develop their respective programs.
-If your company is making a presentation to a State program for Canadian drug importation, Five Rivers RX can provide administrative and consulting solutions specific to compliance and commercial requirements of the United States market.
+Five Rivers RX has first-hand experience on how a state agency, in conjunction with Canadian and U.S. entities, have begun to develop their respective programs.
+If your company is making a presentation to a state program for Canadian drug importation, Five Rivers RX can provide administrative and consulting solutions specific to compliance and commercial requirements of the U.S. market.